Work Experience Opportunities

 - Employers are increasingly recognizing the value of co-op education.
 Completing the program can set you apart from the competition.

-- Co-op is only a mandatory course in the Tourism Management and Culinary Arts.
-View program pages to see if the program you’re interested in has a co-op option.
+- Over 50 diploma programs with an opportunity for a co-op placement.
+View program pages to see if the program you're interested in has a co-op option.

 - Our co-op program follows Canadian Association for Cooperative Education (CAFCE) guidelines.
 Students who successfully complete co-op will have the co-op designation reflected on their transcript and diploma.